 - How did Jerusalem become a holy city for Muslims?

 - Did the Arabs living in Palestine in 1900 identify as “Palestinians”?
-Sidnee
+AnthonyB

 - What is Zionism?
 Where did it originate, and why?
-Joseph
+Brooklyn

 - What accounts for Britain’s decision to issue the Balfour Declaration?
-Sebastian
+AnthonyC

 - What is the basis of Smith’s claim that European decision-making on Palestine was ‘amateurish’? (p.
-85) Jaylene
+85) Joseph

 - What did the early Zionists plan to do about the indigenous Arab population of Palestine?
-Violette
+Madison

 - What was the Yishuv?
 How did it become powerful?